its-ericjones/transcript-generator/README.md

 ## My Goal

-The goal for this tool is to be able to take a video URL or podcast RSS feed, download the audio using [yt-dlp](https://github.com/yt-dlp/yt-dlp) (or a modified version of it), transcribe the audio file using an AI model, and have that transcription formatted into readable text.
+The goal for this tool - available to be used in a web browser - is to take a video URL or podcast RSS feed, download the audio using yt-dlp (or a modified version of it), transcribe the audio file using an AI model, and have that transcription formatted into readable text.

 ## Active To Do List
 1. Set up local web server